Smug246/Luna-Grabber/README.md

 ![image](https://user-images.githubusercontent.com/99215486/171456769-a14cb576-77b8-4a9a-a02e-6ae466eb23ca.png)

 ### 8. Your Welcome, Enjoy!
 This was made for educational purposes only.
-We do not take responsibility of any actions held against you.
+We do not take responsibility of any fo your actions or anything held against you.

 > Don't quite understand how to set it up?
 [Click me!](https://discord.gg/luna22)